 No prior experience is necessary.
 Most members started training at Kyushindo karate without any knowledge of martial arts.
 Our dedicated team of instructors tailor classes to the required levels of students.
 As students progress through the Kyushindo syllabus they undertake gradings and are awarded coloured belts.

-You don't need to be fit to start Kyushindo karate though members are required to be in good general health.
+You don't need to be fit to start Kyushindo karate lessons though members are required to be in good general health.
 Our classes will help you increase your flexibility, stamina and strength.

-Kyushindo karate is taught as a martial art, not as a competitive sport.
+Kyushindo Karate is taught as a martial art, not as a competitive sport.
 It is a practical style with a wide range of techniques, many of which can be applied in real-life situations where self-defence techniques might be required as a last resort.

 Please contact us by phone, email or complete our online form to arrange an introductory lesson.

 Loose fitting clothing such as a T-shirt and tracksuit bottoms are suitable for initial lessons.
 To continue training, students will be required to wear a karate kit.